DivyaCD/ProfanityCheck/README.md

 ## API details:
 POST API: profanityCheck/

-Description: Returns if the given comment is objectionable or not
+Description: Returns if the given comment is objectionable or not.If requireObjectionableWords is true it returns the list of words that are objectionable else it returns null.
-             If requireObjectionableWords is true it returns the list of words that are objectionable else it returns null Request body:
+Request body:
 {
 "comment": <Comment>,